src-d/minhashcuda/README.md

             for performance considerations and less than 2¹⁶.

 **seed** integer, the random generator seed for reproducible results.

+**deferred** boolean, if True, disables the initialization of WMH parameters with
+             random numbers.
+In that case, the user is expected to call minhash_cuda_assign_random_vars() afterwards.

 **devices** integer, bitwise OR-ed CUDA device indices, e.g. 1 means first device, 2 means second device,
             3 means using first and second device.
 Special value 0 enables all available devices.